Healthy Homes Assessment Maoribank

 Rental Property Home Assessments Maoribank

-The areas of rental property that are affected by Healthy Homes Standard.
+Rental property areas affected by Health Homes Standards.
 Healthy Homes Standard in Maoribank include each:

 • Living Rooms